 Many people believe that plastic is the most sanitary cutting board material, especially since, unlike wood or bamboo, it’s safe to run through your dishwasher.
 However, while a new plastic cutting board can be easily disinfected, it’s almost impossible to do so manually with a knife-scarred plastic surface.

-Your turn: What kind of board do you use in your kitchen?
+What kind of board do you use in your kitchen?